 We all have scars – some of our scars are emotional and some are physical.
 The physical ones, the scars that leave a permanent mark on our skin, change our physical appearance.
-The vents surrounding your scars and the appearance of your scars also greatly impact your psychological state.
+The events surrounding your scars and the appearance of your scars also greatly impact your psychological state.

 You might have a small scar from falling off a bike when you were a child.
-Or maybe you have a large scar from when you accidentally spilled boiling water while cooking.
+Or maybe you have a large scar from when you accidentally spilt boiling water while cooking.
 Or your scar has a terrifying story behind it.

 The Story of My Scars